-Instructions for Letters of Intent Submission
+Letters of Intent Instructions

 Letters of intent must be submitted electronically.
 Once you access the application, you will be asked to create a user account unique to you, which will catalogue all applications you submit to CRI.
 If you have submitted a grant application to CRI in the past, please login with your existing user account.

 After you have filled out all required fields on the online form, you will be asked on the final page of the application to upload, in this order, the following supporting documentation in individual PDF documents:

 - Abstract of research in nontechnical English explaining the significance of the new technology platform and its impact on the field of cancer immunotherapy.
 Not to exceed 250 words.

 - An initial research concept (succinct description of the proposed research plan with specific aims and timelines, description of the how the proposed technology platform has the potential to transform the field of cancer immunotherapy), not to exceed 3 pages.